sib-swiss/termal/README.md

 [![crates.io](https://img.shields.io/crates/v/termal-msa.svg)](https://crates.io/crates/termal-msa)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15352914.svg)](https://doi.org/10.5281/zenodo.15352914)

-# termal
+# Termal

-`termal` is a terminal-based viewer for multiple sequence alignments, designed for fast, keyboard-driven navigation in local and remote (SSH/HPC) environments.
+**Termal** is a terminal-based viewer for multiple sequence alignments, designed for fast, keyboard-driven navigation in local and remote (SSH/HPC) environments.

 It requires no installer, has no runtime dependencies, and runs directly in a terminal.

-`termal-export` is a companion program that generates publication-ready SVG figures from multiple sequence alignments.
+**termal-export** is a companion program that generates publication-ready SVG figures from multiple sequence alignments.
 It supports row/column filtering and multiple color schemes.
 For help, do: